iml-it/appmonitor-api-client/php-class/readme.md

 ## Usage

-This is a short snippet you can start with.
+Here you find short snippets you can start with.

-See the `php-example` directory for a simplified health monitor for customers where you can reduce the detail level.
+In the `php-example` directory is a simplified health monitor for customers with a reduced the detail level - without technical details from your environment.

+### Fetch data

 ```php